 There are too many opportunities to count for web and app designers and developers.
 It’s a high-growth career field for people who know how to build websites and applications.
 You’ll find many freelance positions available.

-What to Keep in Mind When You’re Setting the Schedule
+Keep These Tips in Mind When You’re Setting the Schedule

 Will You Be an Employee or a Contractor?